H.O.S. Library

 Extent: 180 books and 120 periodicals.

-See Hampshire Ornithological Society Library for a complete list of titles.
+See Hampshire Ornithological Society Library for a list of titles.

 Most H.O.S.
-Library books are available for Long Loan and if you have a University I.D./Library Card you can borrow books at the Loans Desk or at the self-issue units on level 2.
+Library books are available for Standard Loan and if you have a University I.D./Library Card you can borrow books at the Loans Desk or at the self-issue units on level 2.

 Members of the Hampshire Ornithological Society can apply for free membership of the Library as External Borrowers, contact libenqs@soton.ac.uk for details.